BMW New Class: Background

 During the 1950s, the BMW line-up consisted of luxury cars with displacements of two litres or greater, economy cars powered by motorcycle engines, and motorcycles.
 With their luxury cars becoming increasingly outdated and unprofitable and their motorcycles and economy cars becoming less attractive to an increasingly affluent society, BMW needed a car in the 1.5 to 2 litre class to become competitive.
 Prototypes powered by a 1.6 L engine based on one bank of the BMW OHV V8 engine were built and evaluated without a convincing result.

 In 1960, Herbert and Harald Quandt invested heavily in BMW, and gained a controlling interest in the company.
 That year, the "Neue Klasse" project was begun.
 Led overall by Fritz Fiedler, the project had Eberhard Wolff in charge of chassis design, Wilhelm Hofmeister in charge of styling and body engineering, and Alex von Falkenhausen in charge of engine design.
 The team was to produce a new car with a new engine, which BMW had not done since the 303 in 1933.

 The prototype was introduced in September 1961 at the Frankfurt Motor Show as the BMW 1500 four-door saloon, alongside the BMW 3200 CS, the last BMW with the OHV V8.

 The term New Class referred to the 1.5-2-liter class of automobiles from which BMW had been absent since World War II.

-The car benefitted from meeting demand for the Borgward Isabella as Borgward had gone bust the year before.
+The car benefitted from meeting demand for the Borgward Isabella as Borgward had entered liquidation the year before.